-The Governing Body has decided that children with special educational needs will be admitted to the school in line with the school's agreed admissions policy.
+The Governing Body has decided that children with special educational needs will be admitted to the school in line with the school's agreed Admissions Policy.

-The Governing Body reviews this policy annually and considers any amendments in light of the annual review findings.
-The Head Teacher reports the outcome of the review to the full Governing Body.
+The Governing Body reviews this policy and considers any amendments in light of the review findings.

-Monitoring and evaluation
+Monitoring and Evaluation

 The SENCo monitors the movement and provision of children within the SEND system in school and provides staff and governors with regular summaries of the impact of the policy on the practice of the school.
 The SENCo and the Head Teacher hold regular meetings to review the work of the school in this area and look at the progress and impact of the interventions.
-The Head Teacher reports back to Governors on the progress of SEND children and where gaps are closing or actions being put in place to support their needs.
-In addition the SENCo and the named Governor with responsibility for special needs also hold regular meetings.
+The Head Teacher reports back to governors on the progress of SEND children and where gaps are closing or actions being put in place to support their needs.
+In addition, the SENCo and the named governor with responsibility for special needs, also hold regular meetings.